 I must be getting old.
 In fact, having recently turned 40, I have hard proof that I am (in the shape of the cards, socks and pants that I received).
 It’s not turning 40 that’s making me feel like an old curmudgeon, though, it’s my approach to risk.

 Having written about the need for sufficient diversification, I’ve been thinking about what a company’s market cap means in terms of how sophisticated an investor should probably be before buying the company’s shares.

 I realise this isn’t a new idea, but there is very probably an inverse relationship between the size of the company and the minimum sophistication of the investor.
-In other words, the bigger the market cap the less the investor needs to know about the company and the small the market cap the more they should know.
+In other words, the bigger the market cap, the less the investor needs to know about the company and the smaller the market cap, the more they should know.

-I’m not sure I’d call myself a big-cap investor just yet, but for my ‘defensive value’ portfolio I’ll be concentrating on FTSE 350 companies from now.
-Not that there aren’t many great small cap companies out there, it’s just that I think it’s much easier to find good, big companies than good, small companies.
+I’m not sure I’d call myself a big-cap investor just yet, but for my ‘defensive value’ portfolio, I’ll be concentrating on FTSE 350 companies from now on.
+Not that there aren’t many great small-cap companies out there, it’s just that I think it’s much easier to find good, big companies than good, small companies.